-In order to comply with this CoP, the DNO and suppliers must establish, implement and comply with industry procedures which set out detailed roles, responsibilities and best practice processes for each of the following requirements.
-The arrangements to achieve each of these requirements must be included in the industry procedures.
+- 4.1 In order to comply with this CoP, the DNO and suppliersLicensees must establish, implement and comply with industry procedures which set out detailed roles, responsibilities and best practice processes for each of the following requirements.
+The arrangements to achieve each of these requirements must be included in the industry procedures. - 4.14.2 The DNO and suppliersLicensees must take reasonable steps to detect the Theft of Electricity.
+The DNO and suppliersLicensees are required to work together and to cooperate with each other to achieve this. - 4.24.3 When visiting properties the DNO and suppliersLicensees must take all reasonable steps to inspect electricity meters and equipment for evidence of any damage or interference with or tampering of the meter or associated installation or Theft of Electricityelectricity. - 4.34.4 The DNO and suppliersLicensees shall ensure that all relevant staff are trained on how to identify potential energy theft or evidence of damage or interference with metering equipment and the associated installation. - 4.44.5 Electricity suppliers shall The Licensees will work in partnership to routinely analyse energy usage of their customers to and take all reasonable steps to attempt to identify any potential instances of Theft of Electricity. - 4.54.6 The DNO and suppliersLicensees shall have prompt and appropriate reporting processes in place for reporting suspected Theft of Electricity to include: - a) reporting processes between the DNO and suppliers; and - b) reporting processes to enable individuals to inform the DNO and/or suppliers of suspected interference.
+This couldshould include a telephone number for reporting such information, which could be widely publicised. - 4.64.7 The DNOLicensees will keep-up-to-date with the latest methods for detecting energy theft so as to ensure that their existing procedures remain fit-forpurpose on a continuous improvement basis.

-- 4.1 The DNO and suppliers must take reasonable steps to detect the Theft of Electricity.
-The DNO and suppliers are required to work together and to cooperate with each other to achieve this. - 4.2 When visiting properties to carry out any maintenance work, inspections, meter reading or other site visits the DNO shall, where accessible, and suppliers must take all reasonable steps to inspect electricity meters and equipment for evidence of any damage or interference with or tampering of the meter or associated installation or Theft of Electricity. - 4.3 The DNO and suppliers shall ensure that all relevant staff are trained on how to identify potential energy theft or evidence of damage or interference with metering equipment and the associated installation. - 4.4 Electricity suppliers shall routinely analyse energy usage of their customers to take all reasonable steps to attempt to identify any potential instances of Theft of Electricity. - 4.5 The DNO and suppliers shall have prompt and appropriate reporting processes in place for reporting suspected Theft of Electricity to include: - a) reporting processes between the DNO and suppliers; and - b) reporting processes to enable individuals to inform the DNO and/or suppliers of suspected interference.
-This could include a telephone number for reporting such information, which could be widely publicised. - 4.6 The DNO will keep-up-to-date with the latest methods for detecting energy theft so as to ensure that their existing procedures remain fit-for-purpose on a continuous improvement basis. - 5.
-Requirements for Dealing with Investigation of Theft of Electricity
+5. Requirements for Investigation of Theft of Electricity

-In order to comply with this CoP, the DNO and suppliers must establish, implement and comply with industry procedures which set out detailed roles, responsibilities and best practice processes for each of the following requirements.
+5.1 In order to comply with this CoP, the DNO and suppliersLicensees must establish, implement and comply with industry procedures which set out detailed roles, responsibilities and best practice processes for each of the following requirements.
 The arrangements to achieve each of these requirements must be included in the industry procedures.

-- 5.1 The DNO and suppliers must take reasonable steps to investigate and deal with the Theft of Electricity.
-The DNO and suppliers are required to work together and to cooperate with each other to achieve this. - 5.2 Where an instance of suspected theft is identified the DNO and suppliers must take all reasonable steps to promptly investigate that suspected Theft of Electricity and must have procedures in place setting out the arrangements for such investigations.
+- 5.15.2 The DNO and suppliers Licensees must take reasonable steps to investigate and deal with the Theft of Electricity.
+The DNO and suppliers Licensees are required to work together and to cooperate with each other to achieve this. - 5.25.3 Where an instance of suspected theft is identified the DNO and suppliersLicensees must take all reasonable steps to promptly investigate that suspected Theft of Electricity and must have procedures in place setting out the arrangements for such investigations.